top of page

 Behavioral Solutions

-The study will be carried among Meuhedet HMO members aged 50-75, who have been referred for annual FOBT.
+The study is being carried out among Meuhedet HMO members aged 50-75, who have been referred for annual FOBT.
 It includes two large-scale experiments evaluating the efficacy of personalized vs. one-size-fits-all interventions in improving FOBT adherence.
-The first, exploratory experiment will examine how patients with different levels in individual traits react to different interventions.
-This will result in a model that enables personalization of patients with different profiles and the interventions predicted to affect them best.
+The first, exploratory experiment examined how patients with different levels of individual traits react to different interventions.
+Using a machine-learning causal forest approach, we calculated the individual-level treatment effect for each participant and determined the optimal message for each participant.
 The second, validation experiment will test whether the interaction model developed in the first experiment improves FOBT adherence more than non-personalized interventions.

 Results and Impact